decentralized-identity/keri/docs/Q-and-A.md

 It's a term related to the effort of a foundation.
 The Trust over IP Foundation is an independent project hosted at Linux Foundation to enable the trustworthy exchange and verification of data between any two parties on the Internet.
 [More](https://trustoverip.org/about/faq/).

 #### Validator
+a _validator_ is anybody that wants to estblish control-authority over an identifier, created by the controller of the identifier.
+Validators verify the log, they apply duplicity detection or they leverage somebody else's duplicity detection or apply any other logic so they can say "Yes these are events I can trust".

-During validation, a `verifier` checks to see if a `verifiable credential` (VC) has been signed by the controller of this VC using the applicable verification method.
+During validation of virtual credentials for example, a `verifier` checks to see if a `verifiable credential` (VC) has been signed by the controller of this VC using the applicable verification method.

 #### Verifiable Credential
 VC; A data model for conveying claims made by an issuer about a subject.
 See [vc-data-model](https://www.w3.org/TR/vc-data-model/) for more.